What’s a “Life Stack”? #

 Some miscellaneous photo-related support items

-- Canon PRO–100 – Photo printer that I never use
+- Canon PRO–100 – Photo printer that I too rarely use

-- Epson V750 – Flatbed film scanner.
+Epson V750– Flatbed film scanner.
 Works great for medium and large format.
 Less great for 35mm.
+After 12 years, it’s broken.

-- Profoto D1 Monolights – I’m fortunate enough to own a couple great monolights.
-I should totally use them more often.
+- Profoto D1 Monolights – I’m fortunate enough to own a couple of great monolights.
+I should use them more often.

 - Leitz Focomat v35 – 35mm auto-focus enlarger.
 Solid and reliable.
 It cost as much as a Volkswagon when it was first produced in 1979.
-It is an amazing device.
+It is a fantastic device.

 - Beseler 45MXT – This is for printing medium and large format negatives.
 Mine is a little janky but works great overall.

 - Leitz Focomat IIc – Manufactured from 1956–1983, the Focomat IIc is a giant, over-engineered marvel of an enlarger.
 I bought mine as a fixer-upper from Craigslist and I still don’t have it working completely.
-When I do, I may be able to get rid of the v35 and possibly the Beseler.
+Getting there, though

 - Rega P1 Turntable – I love listening to records.
 I love owning my music and being able to see as well as hear it.
 I consider the P1 to be a terrific value.
 Audio people call it a “budget” turntable but I prefer to think of it as a cheap, “high-end” turntable.
 I’ve used it nearly every day for almost a decade.